robertmuth/awesome-low-level-programming-languages/README.md

 * main: http://www.projectoberon.com
 * note:
-  - Oberon DOES use garbage collection but it has been used to implememt an OS of the same name so we include here.
+  - Oberon DOES use garbage collection but it has been used to implememt an influential OS of the same name so we include here.
   - There are serveral flavors of Oberon (
       Oberon-2 (1992),